tthvan/ML-Classifying-Tech-Startups-for-Partnership/README.md

 The project is part of a research collaboration on startup–corporate partnerships and has been:

-- Presented at **2025 IEEE International Conference on Emerging Trends in Engineering and Computing (ETECOM25)**, Track “Artificial Intelligence, Machine Learning, and Business Analytics”.
+- Presented at **2025 IEEE ETECOM25 Conference**, Track “Artificial Intelligence, Machine Learning, and Business Analytics”.
-- Submitted to **Data Science in Finance and Economics** (final stage of peer review).
+- Submitted to **Data Science in Finance and Economics (DSFE)** (final stage of peer review).

 ---